 To connect with our community throughout the year, we attend various events and organise local meetings.
 It is a great opportunity to meet us and learn more about what we are doing - you can also raise any issues or concerns with us directly.
 If you're able to come along, it would be great to meet you.
-We will be announcing dates in the new year at various locations in Barnstaple and the surrounding areas.
-We will keep you updated via our website, Facebook and Neighbourhood alert.
+Dates below: